-While Ehlers-Danlos Syndrome is classified as a rare disease, it affects 70,000 people in the United States alone.
-10 million people in the US are on the Hypermobile Spectrum.
+While Ehlers-Danlos Syndrome is classified as a rare disease, it affects 100,000s people worldwide.

 Ehlers-Danlos Syndrome: Why You Get It